Continuous vs Discontinuous Measurement in ABA: Types, Examples, and Key Differences

 When to Use Continuous Measurement in ABA

-• The behavior is low-frequency, and every instance matters clinically, such as self-injurious behavior or aggressive episodes.
+The behavior is low-frequency, and every instance matters clinically.

-• The behavior has a clear beginning and end that is easy to detect.
+The behavior has a clear beginning and end.

 When to Use Discontinuous Measurement in ABA

-• The behavior occurs at such a high rate that counting every instance is not feasible.
+The behavior occurs so often that counting every instance is not practical.

-• You want to track behavior trends over time without requiring constant observation.
+You need to track behavior trends without constant observation.

 FAQ